How can I help you?

 Ensure that the same version is used for all script and style references to avoid compatibility issues.

-- Create an app folder
+Create application folder

 Syntax: